Trainees stage strike at Ajou University Hospital in Suwon, Aug. 21, 2020. (Yonhap)

-South Korean military doctors will be dispatched to understaffed civilian health facilities to help treat coronavirus patients, as trainee doctors continue their strike amid a surge in the number of severely and critically ill COVID-19 patients, the Defense Ministry said Wednesday.
+South Korean military doctors will be dispatched to understaffed civilian health facilities to help treat coronavirus patients, as trainee doctors carry on their strike amid a surge in the number of severely and critically ill COVID-19 patients, the Defense Ministry said Wednesday.

-The Defense Ministry said it will also take in critically ill civilian patients at its military Capital Hospital in Seongnam, Gyeonggi Province, from Friday, as the country continues to see triple-digit figures for new infections per day, with hospital beds for intensive care on the verge of depletion.
+The Defense Ministry said it will also take in critically ill civilian patients at its military hospital in Seongnam, Gyeonggi Province, from Friday, as the country continues to see triple-digit figures for new daily infections, amid rising concerns over an acute shortage of hospital beds for intensive care.

-Medical interns and residents have been on an indefinite strike to protest the government’s medical workforce reform plan, which for the first time in 15 years includes an increase in the country’s quota for medical students.
+Medical interns and residents have been on an indefinite strike to protest the government’s plan to increase the number of medical students, for the first time in 15 years.

 By Choi Si-young (firstname.lastname@example.org